HorizonRDK/hobot_cv/README.md

 [INFO] [rotate_example-1]: process has finished cleanly [pid 121764]

-根据log显示，example performed three rotations of 180 degrees on an image with a resolution of 1920x1080.
+example performed three rotations of 180 degrees on an image with a resolution of 1920x1080.
 The first two rotations used interfaces with cv::Mat as input and output images, while the third rotation used an interface with nv12 data pointers for input and output images.
 The time statistics for the three rotations are as follows:
 | Image Processing            | First Run Time | Second Run Time | Third Run Time |
 | --------------------------- | -------------- | --------------- | -------------- |
 | 1920x1080 Rotate 180 degrees| 163ms          | 38ms            | 38ms           |